 Now, this would be the best time to add any wall mounting hardware before you add the hands or works.

-To attach it all together, I drilled my clock hands and center of clock with the 5/16″ brad bit, and then used a short length of dowel as a center pin.
-Before you attach them together, paint your faux clock face hands and dowel with the copper metal effects kit. (or whatever color and finish you choose) Also, here is the same copper patina on my repurposed rooster weather vane, and I also used in on this Art Deco vanity.
+Then, to attach it all together, I drilled my clock hands and center of clock with the 5/16″ brad bit, and then used a short length of dowel as a center pin.
+However, before you attach them together, paint your faux clock face hands and dowel with the copper metal effects kit. (or whatever color and finish you choose) Also, here is the same copper patina on my repurposed rooster weather vane, and I also used in on this Art Deco vanity.

 Put it all together and then you’re done!